 But today, there are all kinds of capabilities - augmented reality, for example - which we’re only just beginning to explore.

-So how do you develop best-in-class user experience as a brand in 2020?
+So how do you develop best-in-class user experience as a brand?
 There is constant opportunity, but also constant distraction.

 The first step is to let go of internal belief systems, and shift the lens outward.
 You must connect with your constituents.
 Some brands do this by conducting user research, creating user personas, and soliciting user feedback.

 This research phase is critical, as it gives your business a sound foundation off of which to build.
 It also gives you qualitative, empathetic insights that help shift your internal perspective.